bolderbrush10/SearchlightAssault/README.md

 - Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

-- Make a little 'dirt estucheon' for where wires reach into the ground
+- Make a dirt estucheon for where wires reach into the ground

 - Re-render everything with some kind of smudge / blur post-processing effect so it can blend in better with the base game